netreplica/nrx/README.md

     source "${VENV_DIR}/${PYENV}/bin/activate"
     ```

-2. Run `./ntopex.py` to export a topology graph from NetBox.
+2. Run `./ntopex.py` to export a topology graph from NetBox in a Containerlab format: `--output clab`.
 See [How to configure](#how-to-configure) for details.
-Note, you need to use `cyjs` output format for the next step to work.
 Here is an example of running `ntopex.py` to export a graph for NetBox Site "DM-Albany" from [NetBox Demo](https://demo.netbox.dev) instance:

     ```Shell
     export NB_API_TOKEN='replace_with_valid_API_token'
-    ./ntopex.py --api https://demo.netbox.dev --site DM-Albany
+    ./ntopex.py --api https://demo.netbox.dev --site DM-Albany --output clab
     ```

-6. Run `./clab.py --file <site>.cyjs` to create a Containerlab topology file from the CYJS graph you exported in the previous step.
-To keep following the example, run:
+3. Now you're ready to start the Containerlab topology.
+Here is the example for "DM-Albany" site

     ```Shell
-    ./clab.py --file DM-Albany.cyjs
+    sudo -E containerlab deploy -t DM-Albany.clab.yml --reconfigure
     ```

-7. Now you're ready to start the Containerlab topology.
-Here is the example for "DM-Albany" site
+4. Without `--output clab` argument, `ntopex.py` will save data from NetBox as a CYJS file `<site_name>.cyjs`

     ```Shell
-    sudo -E containerlab deploy -t DM-Albany.clab.yml --reconfigure
+    export NB_API_TOKEN='replace_with_valid_API_token'
+    ./ntopex.py --api https://demo.netbox.dev --site DM-Albany
+    ```

+5. If you have a CYJS file, run `./ntopex.py --input cyjs --file <site>.cyjs --output clab` to create a Containerlab topology file from the CYJS graph you exported in the previous step.
+For example, run:

+    ```Shell
+    ./ntopex.py --input cyjs --file DM-Albany.cyjs --output clab
     ```

 # Credits